Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Recommended plan for the 6-day route

 And finally, if you want to do it in 6 days, you can split the first stage in two.
 So, day 1 would be Queralbs to Coma de Vaca hut, and day 2 would be Coma de Vaca hut to Ulldeter hut.
-In this case, you will sleep twice in Coma de Vaca hut during the route.
+In this case, you will sleep twice in the Coma de Vaca hut during the route.

 Is the route marked?